 What they have to say

-FunRetro is relatively lightweight and offers a free public board feature which lets you share a URL with your team to get started straight away.
+EasyRetro is relatively lightweight and offers up to 3 free public boards which lets you share a URL with your team to get started straight away.
 If you aren’t too worried about security then the free version is worth checking out.
 However, it does have some feature limits as opposed to the paid plan.
 The interface is relatively simple and they provide the ability to clone templates you have created.
 You can toggle names and comments on and off.
+You can still customise the headers and they have special cards where you can create polls or surveys as a card on the board.

-While it’s called ‘FunRetro’ there’s nothing specifically fun that’s built into it.
+While it’s called previously called‘FunRetro’ there’s nothing specifically fun that’s built into it.
 Just like the other tools, you can customize retros with your own headers.
+In terms of the change of name to EasyRetro, it reflect better the simple functionality that it supports.
 Because it doesn’t have specific workflow built in, it does mean extra vigilance is needed to facilitate the team as you move through the process.
 We couldn’t unmerge ideas that were grouped and you do have to create a separate column to capture a list of actions.
 There are limited integration options and there are no private boards in the free version.
+They also offer only a 7 day trial.

 “It’s easy, it’s lightweight, it does what I need it to do.
 It’s the best real-life paper replacement I could find on the web.”